 If you chose to take a university degree in optometry there are plenty of universities that offer great optometry degrees – here’s a few to look at.

-Anglia Ruskin University, Cambridge, Aston University, Birmingham, The University of Bradford, Cardiff University, Dublin Institute of Technology, City University, London, Glasgow Caledonian University, University of Hertfordshire, The University of Manchester, Plymouth University, Ulster University
+Anglia Ruskin University, Cambridge, Aston University, Birmingham, The University of Bradford, Cardiff University, Dublin Institute of Technology, City University, London, Glasgow Caledonian University, University of Hertfordshire, The University of Manchester, UWE Bristol, Plymouth University, Ulster University